scgerkin/C964_Capstone/paper/paper.md

 7. __Maintenance.__ At this time, the application will enter the maintenance phase of development.
 The predictive model will be fully modular and can be replaced by a new model that has been trained on new data points.
 Different versions of the model will be maintained and version-controlled to allow for gradual roll-outs to improvements to the overall system.
 At this time, the project will be handed over to the client.

 ## Funding Requirements
-Total funding for project development and implementation is estimated at `DEVELOPMENT_FUNDING` with an ongoing maintenance cost of `MAINTENANCE_COST` for maintaining the cloud server environment on which the component services will live.
+Total funding for project development and implementation is estimated at \$9,920 with an ongoing maintenance cost of approximately \$4,800 to \$5,100 for maintaining the cloud server environment on which the component services will live.
 A full cost breakdown of these costs is provided in the [Resources and Costs](#resources-and-costs) section.

 ## Stakeholders Impact
 The stakeholders for this project include `COMPANY_NAME` and their clients.
 The predictive model created will enable `COMPANY_NAME` to provide greater efficiency in evaluating chest X-ray images for diagnostic classification and can potentially be offered as an additional service to its clients that require immediate diagnostic classification of chest X-rays but do not require the full usage of services from `COMPANY_NAME` radiology specialists.